devnull-cz/c-prog-lang/modules/function-intro.md

 ```

 As **arguments are always passed by value** in C, the variable value is not
-changed in scope that called the function.
+changed in the scope that called the function.

 ```C
 /* myfn defined here */